chrvadala/awesome-protocols/README.md

 ### File Exchange
 - [WebDAV](https://tools.ietf.org/html/rfc4918) - A standard protocol for remote file editing, based on HTTP.
 - [FTP](https://tools.ietf.org/html/rfc959) - A standard protocol for remote file editing.

+## 4 Humans
+- [Semantic versioning](https://semver.org/) - Semantic versioning is a formal convention for specifying compatibility using a three-part version number: major version; minor version; and patch.
+- [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#specification) - A specification for adding human and machine readable meaning to commit messages.

 ## Support
 If you found an error or would like to add more information, _don't hesitate_ to